 Meet: Simone Awor

-Simone Awor is a model and photographer living in New York City.
+Simone Awor is a cancer survivor.
+Through her treatment and recovery, she maintains her work as a model and photographer living in New York City.
 Her experiences as a child refugee coming from Kenya to the United States have built her into the inspiring woman we classify as one of our mavens.

 What does style mean to you?